2026 NHL Winter Classic

-The 2026 NHL Winter Classic is an upcoming outdoor regular season National Hockey League (NHL) game, part of the Winter Classic series.
-The game is scheduled to be played on January 2, 2026, with the defending Stanley Cup champion Florida Panthers hosting the New York Rangers at LoanDepot Park in Miami.
+The 2026 NHL Winter Classic was an outdoor regular season National Hockey League (NHL) game, part of the Winter Classic series.
+The game was played on January 2, 2026, with the New York Rangers defeating the defending Stanley Cup champion Florida Panthers at LoanDepot Park in Miami.
+The Rangers won the game 5–1, with Mika Zibanejad scoring the first hat trick in Winter Classic history, and the first in an outdoor game since the 2020 Stadium Series.

 Background

 The league announced the game on January 8, 2025, alongside the 2026 NHL Stadium Series.
 The games will be the first outdoor NHL games played in the state of Florida, as the Stadium Series will be held at Raymond James Stadium in Tampa.
-The game will also be the Florida Panthers' first game in Miami since 1998 and their first-ever outdoor game, which will leave the Utah Mammoth as the only team to have not played in an outdoor game.
+The game was the Florida Panthers' first game in Miami since 1998, the southernmost game in NHL history, and the Panthers' first-ever outdoor game, which will leave the Utah Mammoth as the only team to have not played in an outdoor game.
 The Rangers were chosen as the opponent in hopes of drawing a large traveling fanbase to the event (as there are many New Yorkers who live in South Florida), which continues to be a solid in-person draw for the league, while the defending champion Panthers' hosting of the event ensures a quality opponent, addressing complaints about the 2025 event in which the then-last place Chicago Blackhawks hosted.

 This is the second consecutive year the league has attempted to schedule the Winter Classic on a day that is not its traditional New Year's Day time slot.
 As part of a gentlemen's agreement between TNT and ESPN, who share American rights to the NHL and the College Football Playoff, TNT moved the Winter Classic out of the windows used by the Playoff quarterfinals, which now occupy all of New Year's Day afternoon and evening as well as prime time New Year's Eve.
 The previous season's attempt to move the Winter Classic to December 31 before the first quarterfinal game was unsuccessful due to a number of factors, among them viewers being unable to watch the game due to being at work on a non-holiday, viewers being unaware the game had been moved off New Year's Day, and competition from non-Playoff bowl games; for 2026, the league will attempt to schedule it on the day after New Year's Day, which poses many of the same issues.